 Jumpingpound Ridge from Powderface Trail in Kananaskis Country, Alberta, Canada.

-The first indication of trouble is the snow on Moose Mountain on the drive south along Sibbald Creek Trail (Hwy 68) into the less frequented area of Jumpingpound in northeast Kananaskis Country west of Calgary, Alberta, Canada.
+The first indication of trouble is snow on Moose Mountain during the drive south along Sibbald Creek Trail (Hwy 68) into the less frequented area of Jumpingpound in northeast Kananaskis Country west of Calgary, Alberta, Canada.

 The Powderface Trail gate opens on May 15.
 There will be the customary early season maintenance issues but this rustic gravel road can be driven safely when given the profound respect it deserves.